jhsommer/Snake/docs/documentation.md

   The GameManager and Controller were implemented as a singleton to enable global access similar to larger game engines.
 - **Separation of logic and presentation**:
   The game logic (movement, collision, etc.) is clearly separated from the presentation.

+### Tests
+Three unit tests were implemented to verify core functions:
+- Movement of the snake
+- Collision detection with walls
+- Collecting fruit

 ### Conclusion
 The project was successfully implemented.
 Despite a few known minor bugs (e.g., when new body parts appear), the game logic is stable and comprehensible.